1998 Atlantic hurricane season

-The 1998 Atlantic hurricane season was one of the most disastrous Atlantic hurricane seasons on record, featuring the highest number of storm-related fatalities in over 218 years and one of the costliest ever at the time.
-The season had above average activity, due to the dissipation of the El Niño event and transition to La Niña conditions.
+The 1998 Atlantic hurricane season was an active, catastrophic, and extremely deadly Atlantic hurricane season, which had the highest number of storm-related fatalities in 2 centuries and ranks as the second-deadliest season on record in the Atlantic, behind the 1780 season.
+Additionally, the season featured some of the costliest tropical cyclones ever in the basin at the time.
+The season had above average activity, due to the dissipation of an El Niño event and transition to La Niña conditions.
 It officially began on June 1 and ended on November 30, dates which conventionally delimit the period during which most tropical cyclones form in the Atlantic Ocean.
 The season had a rather slow start, with no tropical cyclones forming in June.

-The first tropical cyclone, Tropical Storm Alex, developed on July 27, and the season's final storm, Hurricane Nicole, became extratropical on December 1.
+The first tropical cyclone, Tropical Storm Alex, developed on July 27, one of the latest dates on record to see the formation of the first system in an Atlantic hurricane season.
+The season's final storm, Hurricane Nicole, became extratropical on December 1.

 Several storms made landfall or directly affected land.
 Hurricane Bonnie made landfall in southeastern North Carolina as a Category 2 hurricane in late August, killing five people and causing about $1 billion in damage.
 Hurricane Earl caused $79 million in damage and three deaths after making landfall in Florida as a Category 1 hurricane.

 The most notable storms were Hurricane Georges and Hurricane Mitch.
-Georges devastated Saint Kitts and Nevis, Puerto Rico and the Dominican Republic as a major Category 3 storm but peaked as a high-end Category 4 hurricane just before moving through many of the Caribbean Islands before affecting the southern US mainland, making its landfall near Biloxi, Mississippi, causing significant damage and at least 600 confirmed deaths while Mitch, the strongest storm of the season, was a very powerful and destructive late-season Category 5 hurricane that affected much of Central America before making landfall in Florida as a tropical storm.
-The significant amount of rainfall that Mitch produced across Central America caused significant damage and killed at least 11,000 people, making the system the second deadliest Atlantic hurricane in recorded history, behind only the Great Hurricane of 1780.
+Georges devastated Saint Kitts and Nevis, Puerto Rico and the Dominican Republic as a major Category 3 storm but peaked as a high-end Category 4 hurricane just before moving through many of the Caribbean Islands before affecting the southern US mainland, making its landfall near Biloxi, Mississippi, causing significant damage and at least 600 confirmed deaths.
+Mitch was a destructive Category 5 hurricane that affected much of Central America before making landfall in Florida as a tropical storm.
+It caused significant damage and killed at least 11,000 people in Central America, and was the second deadliest Atlantic hurricane in recorded history, behind only the Great Hurricane of 1780.
+Georges and Mitch caused $9.37 billion in damage and $6.08 billion USD) in damage, respectively.
+As a whole, the 1998 Atlantic hurricane season was, at the time, the second-costliest season on record, after the 1992 season.

-Mitch was later tied with 2007's Hurricane Dean for the eighth-most intense Atlantic hurricane ever recorded.

-Hurricanes Georges and Mitch caused $9.37 billion in damage and $6.08 billion (1998 USD) in damage, respectively and the 1998 Atlantic hurricane season was at the time, the second-costliest season ever, after the 1992 season.

-As of June 2022, the 1998's season is now the twelfth costliest Atlantic hurricane season on record, being surpassed by some seasons since the 2004 season.